Lawrence-Dawson/CV/README.md

  - Became comfortable talking to a total stranger
  - Forged strong relationships with customers
  - Handled complaints
- - Learned to work well as part of a team I saw every day, often in high stress environments
+ - Learned to work well in high stress environments as part of a team

 - A 'great team player' according to my colleagues at Makers Academy.